jasonhemann/20FA-2800/syllabus.md

 from a computational perspective using the [ACL2 Sedan theorem proving system](javascript:void(0)).

+This semester we will leverage more project-based assignments, including individually or group-selected proofs for things that have come up in practice.
+Students will complete two of these, a small one and a big one.
+The former also serves as practice for the latter.

+I'm also planning to use some of the last part of the course, while students are working on these larger projects, to talk about computational logic in a different context: logic programming.
+We can also get into the "guts" of an implementation of such a system, where ACL2, ACL2s is so much more sophisticated that it's tough for students to wrap their heads around an implementation.

+If in fact you're interested in PL research, logic, logic program, automated theorem proving or the like, please let me know on that too!
+I'd be excited to talk more about it all :-)

 We are together in unprecedented times.
 The typical course structure implicitly assumes regular whole-class in-person meetings.
 We will not have that this semester.
 No student will be physically present in